-And the question is asked; How do you revive a destroyed place, and how do you bring back the spirit of the past?
+How do you revive a place destroyed by war, and how do you bring back the spirit of the past?

-The village of Lifta, at the northwest entrance to Jerusalem, was destroyed and abandoned after the Nakba of 48 and is therefore a suitable precedent for the answer to this question.
+The village of Lifta, at the northwest entrance to Jerusalem, is an Arab village that was destroyed and abandoned after the Nakba of 48 and is therefore a suitable site for answering this question.

-Lifta today is an abandoned Arab village that largely preserves the integrity of its rural texture.
-It is located on the Jaffa-Jerusalem axis, and in 1948 contained about 2500 residents who worked in agriculture and construction work.
-The houses in Lifta are mostly built of stone and vaults and over the years they have adopted concrete and iron construction methods, the village symbolizes a capsule while you can see a history of development both in the style of construction and in the way of life within walking distance.
+Today, Lifta largely preserves the integrity of its rural texture.
+It is located on the Jaffa-Jerusalem axis and in 1948 contained about 2,500 residents who worked in agriculture and construction.
+The houses in Lifta are mostly built of stone and vaults, and over the years, they have adopted concrete and iron construction methods.
+Thus, the village is a time capsule where you can see a history of development both in the style of construction and in the way of life within walking distance.

-The village has gone through several incarnations in the past, deportation, settlement, was defined as a nature reserve, and in 2006 they wanted to destroy it and turn it into a rich neighborhood of villas and hotels!
+Over the years, the village has gone through several incarnations including deportation and settlement.
+At one point, it was defined as a nature reserve, and in 2006 there were plans to destroy it and turn it into a rich neighborhood of villas and hotels.

-The ruins of the village still stand and tell the story that will not be forgotten, the story that will be passed down to the generations, a story of a people who were expelled day and night, a story of removal and of being forgotten.
+The ruins of the village still stand and tell its story — a story that will be passed down to future generations, a story of a people who were expelled day and night, a story of removal and of being forgotten.

-My project proposes to plan Lifta as a heritage and memory space of the Nakba in front of Yad Vashem and the Israel Museum and thereby produces a narrative fabric of the Palestinian place on the Israeli side.
+My project proposes to establish Lifta as a heritage site to remember the Nakba in front of Yad Vashem and the Israel Museum, thereby producing a narrative fabric of the Palestinian place on the Israeli side.
 In the project, I propose a path of consciousness that begins with an upper entrance at the historical entrance, passing through a long and darkened canal that symbolizes the exit from darkness to light and from the past to the future.
-The route passes through the historic spring, which is opened, which turns into a public garden, and from there we walk through the spaces of destruction and memory further down the road.
+The route passes through the historic spring, which is opened and turned into a public garden.
+From there, one would walk through the spaces of destruction and memory further down the road.

-The project is divided into areas, the reception and accommodation area, the heritage center area, the ruins and destruction area, and the hotel area.
+The project is divided into four areas: the reception and accommodation area, the heritage center area, the ruins and destruction area, and the hotel area.

-Due to the unique language of the village and its sensitivity, I decided to preserve the buildings and pour life into some of them, an operation of renovation and reconstruction is done on the spot, and through the programmatic division I introduce an intervention in the language and material of the past.
-And in the area of the ruins I emphasize the destruction even more and make it stand out by using corten steel which indicates the wear and tear of a material over time just like Lifta.
-Reorganization, renovation, reconstruction, preservation of the village and strengthening the aspect of the walkability .
+Due to the unique language of the village and its sensitivity, I decided to preserve the buildings and pour life into some of them.
+An operation of renovation and reconstruction is done on the spot, and through the programmatic division, I introduce an intervention in the language and material of the past.
+And in the ruins area, I emphasize the destruction even more and make it stand out by using corten steel to illustrate the wear and tear of a material over time, just like Lifta.
+The project involves reorganization, renovation, reconstruction, and preservation of the village while strengthening the area’s walkability .

 Roni Galinka : Tel Aviv / 6000

 The accelerated population growth of human society in recent decades has led to a significant acceleration in human activities that require energy production, where the cheapest and simplest process is through the burning of coal and fossil fuels.
-These processes emit various greenhouse gases, which accumulate in the atmosphere, trap heat in the earth and lead to its warming (the greenhouse effect), while the urban space being a major cause of warming (about 75% of the emitted greenhouse gases are emitted from the city).
+These processes emit various greenhouse gases, which accumulate in the atmosphere, trap heat in the earth, and lead to its warming (the greenhouse effect).
+Urban spaces are a major cause of warming, with about 75% of the emitted greenhouse gases emitted from cities.